Language Arts Department

 High School English

-I am excited to be starting my second year at AFSA!
+I am excited to be starting my third year at AFSA!
 I teach 7th and 8th grade Discovering Literature and Composition, as well as 1 high school elective each trimester.
 I am excited to be working at AFSA because I believe that students need to connect to nature in order to understand how our lives and livelihoods are reliant on the earth and agriculture.
 I have a bachelor's degree in English, with a minor in Land, Nature, and Environmental Values from the University of Minnesota, Twin Cities.
 I also have a Master of Fine Arts in Creative Writing from Lesley University.
-I completed my teaching license at Hamline University, and I am currently completing my Master of Arts in Teaching.
+I completed my teaching license and Master of Arts in Teaching at Hamline University.